COVID-19 Resources

 The offer of the benefit called "deferred action" will be available to those in proceedings, those with final removal orders, as well as to those who apply affirmatively.

-USCIS expects to make all forms, instructions, and additional information relevant to the Deferred Action for Childhood Arrivals process available on August 15, 2012.
-USCIS will then immediately begin accepting requests for consideration of Deferred Action for Childhood Arrivals.
+USCIS expects to make all forms, instructions, and additional information relevant to the process available on August 15, 2012.
+USCIS will then immediately begin accepting requests for consideration.

 Individuals who believe they meet the guidelines of this new process should not request consideration of deferred action before August 15, 2012.
 Requests submitted before August 15, 2012 will be rejected.
 Unfortunately, this policy may open the door for fraud and deception by so-called "Notarios."
 In the United States, notarios have no legal background and cannot legally practice law or represent you.
 An immigrant's case can be delayed by notarios acting in bad faith, resulting in penalties and even deportation.